 Garlic

-why can't dogs eat garlicAllicin, an active ingredient in garlic, is considered healthy for humans and has anti-inflammatory properties, but this is harmful for dogs to consume and could result in vomiting or an increase in heart rate.
-Yikes!
+Allicin, an active ingredient in garlic, is considered healthy for humans and has anti-inflammatory properties, but this is harmful for dogs to consume and could result in vomiting or an increase in heart rate.
+Thankfully, most dogs are able to detect what’s good or bad for them.
+Nonetheless, avoid feeding them anything incorporating garlic, like leftover meat or anything seasoned with garlic powder.

 Grapes

-not safe for dogs to eatThe reason isn’t really known, but grapes and raisins are not safe for dogs to eat and can actually lead to rapid kidney failure.
+The reason isn’t really known, but grapes and raisins are not safe for dogs to eat and can actually lead to rapid kidney failure.
 We’re talking about a bunch of grapes here, not a harmless single grape.
 If your dog has ingested grapes, symptoms of vomiting and diarrhoea are usually experienced after eating them.
+Make sure to take them to the vet if they experience those symptoms.

-Green Tomatoes
+Green tomatoes

-not safe for dogs to eatRed tomatoes are safe for dogs, but eating green, unripe tomatoes can lead to ‘tomatine poisoning’.
+Red tomatoes are safe for dogs, but eating green, unripe tomatoes can lead to ‘tomatine poisoning’.
 If your dog eats excessive amounts of it they could experience lethargy, muscle weakness, diarrhoea, vomiting, and even seizures, in some cases.

 Macadamia nuts

-not safe for dogs to eatWhile peanuts are safe for dogs to eat, macadamia nuts are not, and are actually considered highly toxic for dogs.
+While peanuts are safe for dogs to eat, macadamia nuts are not and are actually considered highly toxic for dogs.
 Macadamia nuts contain high amounts of fat, which increases triglyceride levels and could affect the pancreas.

 Onions

-not safe for dogs to eatBig no!
+Big no!
 Similar to garlic, onions are not safe for dogs to eat.
 In fact, onion is considered to be one of the most harmful foods for dogs.
 The compound, N-propyl disulfide, found within onion attacks their red blood cells, resulting in oxidative damage, which could lead to anaemia and poisoning in dogs.
 While you probably wouldn’t feed your dog onions, our paw pals have a habit of lapping things up we might drop on the floor while cooking.
+They’ll probably sniff and pass, but watch out!

-foods safe for dogs to eatIf you’ve ever tried seeing your baby’s reaction to eating lemons, you’ve probably thought it might be fun to see your dog do the same – not a smart idea.
-Although healthy for humans, as they contain high amounts of vitamin C, lemon and lime seeds contain psoralen, which is not safe for dogs to eat.
+If you’ve ever tricked a baby into eating lemons, you’ve probably thought it might be fun to see your dog’s reaction – not a smart idea.
+While healthy for humans, as they contain high amounts of vitamin C, lemon and lime seeds contain psoralen, they are not safe for dogs to eat.

 Chocolate

-why can't dogs eat chocolateMost know that it’s the one major food that isn’t safe for doggos, but you may have wondered why?
-Chocolate contains a chemical substance called ‘methylxanthine’, which severely affects dogs’ metabolism and even when eaten in small doses, normally results in vomiting, diarrhoea, arrhythmias and even death.
-Dark chocolate is especially more dangerous compared to milk chocolate, so don’t leave it within reach of your pupper.
+Dog-owner or not, we all know that chocolate is the one major food that isn’t safe for dogs, but you may have wondered why.
+Chocolate contains a chemical substance called ‘methylxanthine’, which severely affects dogs’ metabolism and even when eaten in small doses, normally results in vomiting, diarrhoea, arrhythmias and death.
+Dark chocolate is especially more dangerous compared to milk chocolate, so don’t leave it within reach of your pup.

-NB: Read labels before giving your dog treats, especially ‘sugar-free’ or ‘low in sugar’ products – they may contain sugar substitutes.
+Read labels before giving your dog treats, especially ‘sugar-free’ or ‘low in sugar’ products – they may contain sugar substitutes.
 Xylitol and other sugar substitutes are toxic to dogs, as it rapidly absorbs into the bloodstream, releasing an excess of insulin into the pancreas.
 This could lead to hypoglycaemia, seizures and death.

-*Always ensure that your dog has high quality, nutritious dog food.
+Always ensure that your dog has high-quality, nutritious dog food.
 Feeding your dog appropriate quantities is also important for their general health.